collective/collective.googleanalytics/README.txt

 live.
 Which profiles you can select within the portlet depends on which profiles the Analytics account you provide to Plone can access.
-If you do not see any profiles in the dropdown menu, check to be sure that you have correctly set your Analytics e-mail address and password in the Google Analytics control panel.
+If you do not see any profiles in the dropdown menu, check to be sure that you have authorized your site in the Google Analytics control panel.

 You can select more than one report to display within a single portlet.
 Each report performs its own query to Google, however, so including many reports